Glossary

 Perennial – A plant or plant part that lives for more than two years.

-pH – A measure of the acidity or alkalinity of the soil, ranging from 0 to 14; a low pH indicates acidic soil, a pH of 7 is neutral, and a high pH indicates an alkaline soil.
+pH – A measure of the acidity or alkalinity of the soil, ranging from 0 to 14; a low pH indicates acidic soil, a pH of 7 is neutral, and a high pH indicates alkaline soil.

 Photosynthesis – The process in a plant of making sugars for growth and respiration from the raw products of water, carbon dioxide, and sunlight.